-Full or part-time Vanderbilt staff and their spouses are eligible for this program.
+Full-time, part-time, or temporary Vanderbilt staff and their spouses are eligible for this program.

 1211 21st Avenue South, Suite 010, in the basement of the Medical Arts Building.